 The Learning Support Unit offers:

-- Respite from difficult situations in college
+- Respite from difficult situations in school

 - The opportunity to catch up on course work